BruceEng/Fandango-2015-Movie-Ratings---Legit-or-Bias-/README.md

 I did this by comparing the movie rating results from (2015) and from (2016) after their response; "We plan to fix the rounding algorithm on our website as soon as possible".

 **In the analysis process, I used a "pre-test post-test control group" method.
-I was able to obtain a legitimate "control group"!**
+I was able to obtain a legitimate "control group"!
+I took a different approach than what was suggested in the guidelines.**

 ## FIND OUT THE ANSWER!